Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • difficulty urinating.

-Acidotic coma is expressed by such signs:
+Acidotic coma is expressed by the following symptoms:

 • decreased reflexes;